Population Structures and Fertility

 parent_id column.

-is one row per age × year × sex × parameter combination:
+The expected data shape is one row per age × year × sex × parameter combination:

-from vivarium_public_health._example_data import age_specific_fertility_rate
+from vivarium.public_health._example_data import age_specific_fertility_rate

 # covariate.age_specific_fertility_rate.estimate - each row gives a